alex-karpenko/kube-lease-manager/README.md

-# kube-lease
+# kube-lease-manager

-Leader election using Kubernetes Lease API.
+Ergonomic and durable leader election using Kubernetes Lease API.